 Please take careful note of the application closing dates listed at http://icann.org/en/fellowships/.
 Active but incomplete applications will NOT be considered once the system is closed.

-Beginning with the ICANN 53 application process, alumni of the Fellowship program, including those who have already used their 3x fellowships, may opt to apply as a Newcomer Coach.
+Beginning with the ICANN53 application process, Alumni of the ICANN Fellowship Program, including those who have already received multiple fellowships, may opt to apply as a Newcomer Coach.
 This Coach role does not count as a second or third fellowship; it is a separate option.
-If a Coach applicant is not selected to perform that role, he/she may or may not be selected as a fellowship participant depending on the established terms and criteria for selection by the Fellowship committee and the status of other applicants.
+If a Coach applicant is not selected to perform that role in the current application round, he/she may or may not be selected as a fellowship participant depending on the established terms and criteria for selection by the Fellowship committee and the status of other applicants.

 Selection criteria for a Newcomer Coach includes, but is not limited to: overall knowledge of ICANN mission and Multistakeholder model; feedback from ICANN Global Stakeholder Engagement Regional Team Member(s) and/or ICANN community leaders; previous experiences in the fellowship program that show aptitude for mentorship role; current role in ICANN if applicable; rationale for particular meeting attendance and overall awareness of IG related work in Internet ecosystem.

 Travel will be booked by ICANN via its travel service provider.
 ICANN will not purchase any travel tickets for a Fellowship recipient unless and until the Fellow has all the necessary travel documents, including visas and in some cases transit visas in their possession and has provided ICANN with pdf copies of such documents.

 Fellows are not entitled to create their own travel itinerary, nor are they entitled to reroute or extend the itinerary created by ICANN's travel service provider unless agreed upon by the ICANN Constituency Travel team and executed by the ICANN travel service provider.